An information guide on what to do after someone has died in hospital

 You may wish to come to the hospital’s viewing room to see your loved one.
 The viewing room is a separate room within the hospital Mortuary.

-If this is something you wish to do, you can make an appointment with the Mortuary Team by telephoning 0117 414 0184 between 8am - 4pm, Monday to Friday, to arrange this.
+To do this, you can make an appointment with the Mortuary Team by phoning 0117 414 0184 between 08:00 - 16:00, Monday to Friday.
 We do not currently offer viewings on evenings or weekends.

 Alternatively, you may prefer to wait until the deceased is transferred to the care of the chosen funeral director.